-Matthew's story of the Passion is on the surface similar to Mark's story, Mark chapters 14 & 15.
-Read the two accounts together, noting what Matthew has left out and what he has added.
+Matthew's story of the Passion looks similar to Mark's story, Mark chapters 14 & 15.
+Read through the two accounts, noting what Matthew has left out and what he has added.
 We will be picking up these differences as we read.

 It is also useful to look at what preceeds the passion in the two Gospels.
 This in itself begins to show us how two similar tales can have a quite different purpose.